Last updated on February 17th, 2019 at 10:09 am

 If you want to save some money and don’t mind losing a few updated features, you can’t go wrong here.

-The Garmin Nuvi 57LM comes with a 5-inch touchscreen, dual-orientation display.
+This Garmin with a 5-inch touchscreen, dual-orientation display.
 Unfortunately, this model does not come with the capability to zoom in by pinching your fingers on the screen.
 There are on-screen buttons for doing this very thing, however.

 Luckily, the display is clear enough to read easily.
 And the maps are zoomed into a scale that is already easy to view by default.
 Furthermore, you have the ability to view your maps and routes from a bird’s eye perspective.

-With the up ahead feature, you can be alerted to things like upcoming restaurants, gas stations or other stores, all without leaving the map.
+With the up ahead feature, you can be alerted to things like upcoming restaurants or gas stations, all without leaving the map.
 School zone alerts can also be set to notify you when driving your route.

 Foursquare capability is also present on this device.
 With Foursquare you can easily search through millions of points of interests that are along your route.